 I am requesting funds for a range improvement project.
 The application says I need to provide letters of public benefit.
 What type of letters do I need to provide?

-Range Grant applications require at least three letters of public benefit from qualifying groups (charitable organizations such as 4-H or Boy Scouts, or government entities such as Law Enforcement).
+Range Grant applications require at least three letters of public benefit from qualifying groups (501(c)(3) organizations such as 4-H or the Boy Scouts, or government entities such as a law enforcement agency).
 These letters should support the project for which the applying organization is requesting funds and explain how the completion of the project is necessary for the supporting group to continue to benefit from the facility.

 Letters of public benefit should NOT be letters of thanks for past events or programs, but rather be in support of the project for which you are requesting funds and describe how the letter writer’s charitable organization will benefit from the grant.

 Letters should be submitted on the supporting organization's letterhead, however if none are available, letters should clearly detail the author's organization, position within that organization, and his or her duties.
-Letters from for-profit businesses, individuals, members of the club or applying organization, or other non-qualifying groups ARE NOT sufficient.
+Letters from for-profit businesses, individuals writing on their own behalf, members of the club or applying organization, or other non-qualifying groups ARE NOT sufficient.